-D.1.2.1 The Department retains the right to review any and all Subcontracts entered into for the provision of any services under the MCO Contract.
-D.1.2.2 The Department does not require the Subcontractor to participate in any other line of business (i.e. Medicare Advantage or commercial) offered by the CONTRACTOR in order to enter into a business relationship with the CONTRACTOR.
-D.1.2.3 The Department does not require the Subcontractor to participate in the network of any other Managed Care Organization as a condition of doing business with CONTRACTOR.
-D.1.2.4 The CONTRACTOR and the Subcontractor shall be responsible for resolving any disputes that may arise between the two (2) parties, and no dispute shall disrupt or interfere with the Continuity of Care of a Medicaid Managed Care Member.
-Subcontractor recognizes and agrees that it does not have a right to a State Fair Hearing before the Department's Division of Appeals and Hearings.
-D.1.2.5 The Subcontractor represents and covenants that it presently has no interest and shall not acquire any interest, direct or indirect, which would conflict in any manner or degree with the performance of its services hereunder.
+- D.1.2.1 SCDHHS retains the right to review any and all Subcontracts entered into for the provision of any services Contractor is obligated to perform under the MCO Contract. - D.1.2.2 The Contractor and the Subcontractor shall be responsible for resolving any disputes that may arise between the two (2) parties, and no dispute shall disrupt or interfere with the Continuity of Care of a Medicaid Member. - D.1.2.3 The Subcontractor represents and covenants that it presently has no interest and shall not acquire any interest, direct or indirect, which would conflict in any manner or degree with the performance of its services hereunder.
 The Subcontractor further covenants that, in the performance of this Subcontract, no person having any such known interests shall be employed.
-D.1.2.6 The Subcontractor recognizes that in the event of termination of the Department's Medicaid Managed Care Contract between the CONTRACTOR and Department, the CONTRACTOR is required to make available to the Department or its designated representative, in a usable form, any and all records, whether medical or financial, related to the CONTRACTORS and Subcontractor's activities undertaken pursuant to this Subcontract.
-The Subcontractor agrees to furnish any records to the CONTRACTOR that the CONTRACTOR would need in order to comply with this provision.
-The provision of such records shall be at no expense to the Department.

-- D.1.2.7 In the event of termination of this Subcontract, the Department must be notified of the intent to terminate this Subcontract one hundred and twenty (120) Calendar Days prior to the effective date of termination.
-The date of termination will be at midnight on the last day of the month of termination. - D.1.2.8 If the termination of this Subcontract is as a result of a condition or situation that would have an adverse impact on the health and safety of Medicaid Managed Care Members, the termination shall be effective immediately and the Department will be immediately notified of the termination and provided any information requested by Department. - D.1.2.9 The Contractor and Subcontractor shall develop, maintain, and use a system for Prior Authorization and Utilization Management that is consistent with this Subcontract.
+- D.1.2.4 The Subcontractor recognizes that in the event of termination of the MCO Contract, the Contractor is required to make available to SCDHHS, or its designated representative, in a usable form, any and all records, whether medical or financial, related to the Contractor's and Subcontractor's activities undertaken pursuant to this Subcontract.
+The Subcontractor agrees to furnish any records to the Contractor that the Contractor would need in order to comply with this provision.
+The provision of such records shall be at no expense to SCDHHS. - D.1.2.5 SCDHHS must be notified of the intent to terminate this Subcontract at least one hundred twenty (120) days prior to the effective date of termination.
+The date of termination will be at midnight on the last day of the month of termination. - D.1.2.6 If the termination of this Subcontract is as a result of a condition or situation that would have an adverse impact on the health and safety of Medicaid Members, the termination shall be effective immediately and SCDHHS will be immediately notified of the termination and provided any information requested by SCDHHS.